ellcrys/patchain/readme.md

 Patchain (a.k.a Partition Chain) is a tamper-resistant data model that ensures data objects are chained together such that each objects references the object before it.
 This is similar to how transactions in a blockchain are cryptographically linked together.

 Patchain defers from the traditional blockchain design in that it is meant to be used on centralized/distributed environment and designed on traditional ACID-complaint databases.
-It does not organize objects into blocks but into logical units known as `Partitions`.
+It does not organize objects into blocks but into logical units known as a `Partition`.

 A Partition is a logical collection of objects that are linked together.
 The first object references the hash of the partition it is assigned to and the next references the hash of the object before it.
 For improved performance and reduction in lock contention during chaining, systems making use of this model will need to create multiple partitions to improve through-put.
 A system composed of multiple partitons will have all partitions linked to each other thereby forming a chain and "tamper-proofness" of data.